Blake-Singewald/CO2-Emissions/README.md

-Group 7: Jerrica, Jesse, Blake and Jim
+Group 7: Jerrica, Jesse, Blake and James

 Does CO2 Emissions have an impact on water toxicity?